Andrius Bulota: State Duma

 In 1907, Bulota was elected to the Second and Third Russian State Dumas as a representative from the Suwałki Governorate.
 He was a leader of the Trudovik (labor group) fraction.
 He was also a leader of other Lithuanian representatives in the Duma.
 He spoke hundreds of times during the sessions of the Duma on Lithuanian and more general issues.
 For example, he spoke on allowing Lithuanian language in schools, establishing local government (zemstvo) in Lithuania, establishing an agricultural school in Dotnuva.
-He obtained a government grant for the first exhibition of Lithuanian farmers in Marijampolė.
+He obtained a government grant for the first exhibition of Lithuanian farmers in Marijampolė, which was organized by the Marijampolė Farmers' Society and Žagrė Society.
 In addition, together with others, he worked on a proposal for Lithuania's autonomy.

 He also spoke on issues like land reform, freedom of religion, constitution of Finland, etc. In 1908, he attended the conference of the Inter-Parliamentary Union in Berlin.
 In early 1909, he helped to expose Yevno Azef as an agent provocateur of the Okhrana.
 In February 1912, he introduced a bill drafted by the League for Women's Equality on granting women equal voting rights, but it was rejected.
 As historian Nerijus Udrėnas summarized, Bulota was an "idealist lawyer defended all the weak and disadvantaged".

 He was not reelected to the Duma in 1912.
 He then moved to Vilnius where he worked as an attorney.
 He continued to active in the Lithuanian Democratic Party and contributed articles to party's periodicals Lietuvos žinios and Lietuvos ūkininkas.
 Bulota joined several Masonic lodges, including Polar Star (headed by Maksim Kovalevsky) in Saint Petersburg in 1908, Litwa in 1913, and Białoruś in 1914.